 What to do if I would like to follow a course which is not visible on this platform yet?

-The advantage of this platform is that subscribing for a course at another institution could be done in just a few clicks.
+The advantage of this platform is that registering for a course at another institution could be done in just a few clicks.
 However, this platform does not contain all courses which are available at the different institutions.
-The intention is to increase the number of courses on the platform in the future, but for now only a small selection is visible.
-For courses not offered on this platform, you can still register via the old way.
+The intention is to increase the number of courses on the platform in the future, but for now only a selection is visible.
+For courses not offered on this platform, you can still register via the traditional way.
 Check out the website of the host institute for more specific information:

-- For Eindhoven University of Technology: Student administration
+- TU/e: Student administration

-- For Wageningen University & Research: Bijvak' Student (national guest student)
+- WUR: Bijvak' Student (national guest student)

-- Utrecht University or University Medical Centre Utrecht: Non-degree courses and contract teaching
+- UUt: Non-degree courses and contract teaching

 Do I need to pay additional fees to follow a course from this platform?